mpl-extensions/mpl-interactions/docs/examples/jupyter-notebooks.rst

 To use the interactive plot function all you need to do is write a function that will return a numpy array or a list of numbers.
-You can provide the parameters that you want to vary with sliders as keyword arguments to the `.interactive_plot` function.
+You can provide the parameters that you want to vary with sliders as keyword arguments to the :meth:`~mpl_interactions.interactive_plot` function.

 .. jupyter-execute::